input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/nodes/mithril-aggregator.md

 ./mithril-aggregator era generate-tx-datum --current-era-epoch **EPOCH_AT_WHICH_CURRENT_ERA_STARTS** --next-era-epoch **EPOCH_AT_WHICH_NEXT_ERA_STARTS** --era-markers-secret-key **YOUR_ERA_ACTIVATION_SECRET_KEY** --target-path **TARGET_PATH**
 ```

-## Release the build and run the binary 'tools' command
+## Building for release and running the binary 'tools' command

 Build in release mode using the default configuration: